mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 a given time or place more valuable than a simple piece of plastic and metal?
 Does technology really help us in any way?
 Does it make us feel more connected to the people around us?
-Does it make us interact with each other better?
+Does it make us interact with one another in better ways?
 If the reasons for which we use technology are limited mainly to talking to other people in a virtual environment, or even writing on an intangible surface, without ever getting that direct contact with the people and objects around us, then technology becomes